Invasive and Non-Invasive Neural Decoding of Motor Performance in Parkinson's Disease for Personalized Deep Brain Stimulation: Methods

 \subsection{\textbf{Pipeline evaluation metrics and cross‑validation}}

-Both the behavioral and the neural pipelines were evaluated using a chronological cross-validation (chrono-CV) scheme, which paired chronologically adjacent blocks of different DBS conditions.
+Both the behavioral and neural pipelines were evaluated using a chronological cross-validation (chrono-CV) scheme, which paired chronologically adjacent blocks of different DBS conditions.
 As a consequence, each test fold contained exactly one DBS ON block and one OFF block, while all other data were used for training.
-The chrono-CV approach is a trade-off between respecting the impact of slow non-stationarities and being data efficient with regards to the available data for training.
-For more details, see appendix~\ref{apx:chronoCV}. \\ To evaluate the classification of the DBS condition based on behavioral features (behavioral pipeline, see section~\ref{sec:behavioral_pipeline}), the ROC AUC was computed for each test fold.
-The decoding performance is reported as the mean ROC AUC across all chrono-CV folds, for brevity referred to as \textit{CopyDraw ROC AUC}. \\ The neural decoding performances are measured by Pearson's correlation between the predicted scores and the actual CopyDraw scores (or the task performance) for all trials $i\in\{1,2,...\}$ in the test fold.
+Folds were created such that each block was part of one testing set, after removing blocks with fewer than six valid trials (i.e., $<$ 50\,\% of a standard block).
+In case of an odd number of available blocks, the first block was omitted for pairing up blocks in the test set, but was considered in the training data.
+This was a deliberate choice to best avoid a potentially incomplete familiarization.
+The chrono-CV approach is a trade-off between respecting the impact of slow non-stationarities and being data efficient with regard to the available data for training and evaluation.\\ To evaluate the classification of the DBS condition based on behavioral features (behavioral pipeline, see section~\ref{sec:behavioral_pipeline}), the ROC AUC was computed for each test fold.
+The decoding performance is reported as the mean ROC AUC across all chrono-CV folds, hereafter referred to as \textit{CopyDraw ROC AUC}.
+The CopyDraw scores used as ground-truth labels for downstream neural decoding were not extracted from these individual CV folds.
+Instead, they were generated using a behavioral pipeline fitted to the entire behavioral dataset, ensuring a mathematically uniform projection of the behavioral features.
+The neural decoding performances were measured by Pearson's correlation between the predicted scores and the actual scores (CopyDraw score or task performance) of the trials in the test fold.
 We report the mean correlation across chrono-CV as \textit{\neuralscore}.
 The neural classification of the DBS condition uses the same chrono-CV and is again reported using the ROC AUC metric.